DjangoGirls/tutorial-extensions/homework_create_more_models/README.md

 <a class="btn btn-default" href="{% url 'add_comment_to_post' pk=post.pk %}">Add comment</a>
 ```

-If you go to post detail page you should see this error:
+If you go to the post detail page you should see this error:

 ![NoReverseMatch](images/url_error.png)